Mary of Jesus of Ágreda: Death and legacy

-Less than ten years after her death, Mary of Jesus was declared Venerable by Pope Clement X, in honor of her "heroic life of virtue".
-Although the process of beatification was opened in 1673, it has not as yet been completed.

-Lying below the blue recumbent statue is the incorrupt body of the Venerable María de Jesús de Ágreda in the Church of the Conceptionists Convent in Ágreda, Spain.
+Lying below the blue recumbent statue is the incorrupt body of the venerable María de Jesús de Ágreda in the Church of the Conceptionists' convent in Ágreda.

-The tradition of the apostle St James and the shrine of El Pilar, reputed to be the first church dedicated to Mary, was given by Our Lady in an apparition to Sister Mary Agreda recorded in The Mystical City of God, and is credited with instigating the rebuilding of the fire-damaged Cathedral Basilica in Zaragoza in the Baroque style in 1681 by Charles II, King of Spain, completed and rededicated in 1686.
+The tradition of the apostle James and the shrine of Our Lady of the Pillar, reputed to be the first church dedicated to Mary, was given by Our Lady in an apparition to Mary of Jesus of Agreda recorded in The Mystical City of God, and is credited with instigating the rebuilding of the fire-damaged Cathedral Basilica in Zaragoza in the Baroque style in 1681 by Charles II, King of Spain, completed and rededicated in 1686.

-Incorruptible body
+Relics

 When Mary of Jesus's casket was opened in 1909, a cursory scientific examination was performed on the 17th century abbess's body.
-In 1989, a Spanish physician named Andreas Medina participated in another examination of the remains and told investigative journalist Javier Sierra in 1991: "What most surprised me about that case is that when we compared the state of the body, as it was described in the medical report from 1909, with how it appeared in 1989, we realized it had absolutely not deteriorated at all in the last eighty years."
-Investigators took photographs and other evidence before re-sealing her casket, which remains on display in the monastery church.
-Some consider that incorruptibility, that is, lack of normal rot and decay after death, further evidence of sanctity.
+In 1989, a Spanish physician named Andreas Medina participated in another examination of the remains and told investigative journalist Javier Sierra in 1991: "we realized it had absolutely not deteriorated at all in the last eighty years."

-Sainthood process
+Beatification process

-Her cause was formally opened on 28 January 1673, granting her the title of Servant of God.
+Her cause was opened on 28 January 1673, granting her the title of Servant of God.
 The abbess is now considered Venerable.
-After the 400th anniversary of her birth in 2002, several groups (including The Spanish Mariology Society, The Society of Our Lady of the Most Holy Trinity, The Knights of Columbus, The American Council for the Mystical City of God and The Working Group for the Beatification of Sister Maria de Jesus de Agreda) renewed attempts to move her beatification process forward.
+After the 400th anniversary of her birth in 2002, several groups renewed attempts to move her beatification process forward.